puppetlabs/puppet-docs/source/puppet/3.7/reference/future_parameter_types.markdown

 Note:

-* Additional options like `i` (case insensitive) are not supported.
+* Additional options like `i` (case insensitive) are not supported by the type, but can be added as parameters inside of the regular expression.
-* Capture groups are not supported.
+* Capture groups can be used, but does not set any variables that can be used.
 * `Pattern` is a subtype of `String`, so it will only match strings.

 Examples: